Rebekah H Nagler

 - Academic Health Center: Masonic Cancer Center

-Rebekah Nagler is an assistant professor in the School of Journalism and Mass Communication at the University of Minnesota.
-Her research interests lie at the intersection of communication, public health, and cancer prevention.
-Current projects explore how general and clinical populations use media to acquire health information, how conflicting health messages in the mass media influence cancer prevention and screening behaviors, and how persuasive messaging can be used to address these behaviors.
+Rebekah Nagler is an assistant professor in the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
+Her research examines the effects of routine exposure to health information in the media, with a particular focus on conflicting and often controversial information about cancer prevention and screening.
 Additional research interests include communication inequalities, health disparities (along racial/ethnic minority, socioeconomic status, and gender lines), and tobacco control.

 Rebekah received her PhD in Communication and her BA in the History and Sociology of Science, both from the University of Pennsylvania.